mpkuperman/MarketRisk.jl/README.md

 # Authors
 # License

 **MarketRisk.jl** is licensed by GNU General Public License v3.0.
-For more details please see [LICENSE](https://github.com/mpkuperman/MarketRisk.jl/blob/main/LICENSE).
+For more details please see the [LICENSE](https://github.com/mpkuperman/MarketRisk.jl/blob/main/LICENSE) file.